 Getting the perfect shot is everything - capturing a memento that means something to each runner is a must: AWOL will live quality control, apply adjustments, and can serve larger images to the user than ever before.

 Capturing the event “buzz” and the urge to buy / share and possess the photo is critical: Next-gen hardware coupled with Satellite Comms means images will be available almost instantly.

 Accurate tagging and presentation of a varied photo bundle to each participant is crucial.
 Combining Satellite time and location data with AWOL’s existing facial/character recognition, and smart notifications system means users will get exactly what they want to make their experience “out of this world”.

 Users and their needs

-Ultimately this service will be used by event participants and their families, friends and supporters across the world, via the Event Organisers bringing AWOL (or one of its partners) in to take photos.
+Ultimately this service is now used by event participants and their families, friends and supporters across the world, via the Event Organisers bringing AWOL (or one of its partners) in to take photos.